 - Watery diarrhea 10-15 times a day.

 - Rapid heartbeats.

 - Fever, which may become high-grade.

 - Bloody stool (bloody diarrhea).

-- Symptoms of dehydration as extreme thirst, fast heartbeats, dizziness, too little urine.
+- Symptoms of dehydration as extreme thirst, fast heartbeats, dizziness, and too little urine.

 - loss of appetite and weight loss.

 2. Deficiency of Magnesium and Calcium (bone fracture risk).